You may be entitled to County Council help with transport costs to school, sixth form college or college of further education if you:

 Bus and rail discounts

 Please see the Travel discounts page on Your Space for details.
-You can get discounted rail season tickets with Southern Trains by applying for a Sussex Student Card, though if you travel on the south coast line - especially if a you have a longer journey - you may find the Unizone ticket cheaper.
+You can get discounts on most rail travel, including peak time journeys and season tickets with the 16-17 Saver, though if you travel on the south coast line - especially if a you have a longer journey - you may find the Unizone ticket cheaper.

 4 Contact us

 If you are not happy with the decision made for your entitlement to help with transport, complaints should first be made to the Pupil and Student Support Office.